euckrys/ntutaa_dc_bot/README.md

 ```
 $ pip install -U discord.py
 ```
-Please change "Token" and "MyChannel ID" to your own to ensure it works properly.
+Please change "Token" and "MyChannelID" to your own to ensure it works properly.